 - A cook knows a lot of recipes

-They look up the ones they forget
+- They look up the ones they forget

 - Design patterns are recipes for programmers

-- How can you choose a good strategy

-If you don't know the range of available strategies
+- How can you choose a good strategy if you don't know the range of available strategies?

-- How can you talk about the choices

-If they don't have well understood names
+- How can you talk about the choices if they don't have well understood names?

-- Angel cake
+- Angel food cake

-- Instruction: Fold don't stir..
+- Instruction: Fold don't stir...

 - I used a food blender because it was there

-- My angel cake was afterwards remembered as a pancake
+- My angel food cake will forever be remembered as a pancake